 - 1 1/2 cups white whole wheat flour

-- Place rack in the center of your oven and preheat the oven to 350 degrees F. Lightly grease an 8 x 4-inch loaf pan with baking spray and set aside.
+- Place the rack in the center of your oven and preheat the oven to 350 degrees F. Lightly grease an 8 x 4-inch loaf pan with nonstick spray and set aside.

-- Mash bananas in the bottom of a large bowl until mostly smooth.
+- Mash the bananas in the bottom of a large bowl until mostly smooth.
 Whisk in the egg, then the yogurt and oil.
 Whisk in the brown sugar, maple syrup, and vanilla.
-Sprinkle the baking soda, salt, and cinnamon over the top, then stir until combined.
+Sprinkle the baking soda, cinnamon, and salt over the top, then stir until combined.
 Gently stir in the flour until barely combined, then fold in the chocolate chips.

-*If using coconut oil, be sure all of the ingredients are at room temperature and the coconut oil as cooled, or it will re-solidify when it touches the cold ingredients.
+- *If using coconut oil, be sure all of the ingredients are at room temperature and the coconut oil has cooled, or it will resolidify when it touches the cold ingredients.

-To bake this recipe as 12 muffins instead of in a loaf pan, lightly grease a standard muffin tin, then divide the batter evenly between the cups.
-Bake at 350 degrees for 20 to 22 minutes, until a toothpick inserted in the center comes out clean and the muffins spring back lightly when touched.
+- To bake this recipe as 12 muffins instead of in a loaf pan, lightly grease a standard muffin tin, then divide the batter evenly among the cups.
+Bake at 350 degrees F for 20 to 22 minutes, until a toothpick inserted in the center comes out clean and the muffins spring back lightly when touched.

 Adapted from my Healthy Banana Muffins.// All images and text © /Well Plated.